 Following my recent webinar for the IChemE Special Interest Group, I ended up debating the relative merits of the IChemE Professional Services Contract (Short Form, 2015) and the IET/IMechE MF/4.
-This blog outlines some of the aspects you need to consider when choosing MF/4 as part of your contract strategy.
+This post outlines some of the aspects you need to consider when choosing MF/4 as part of your contract strategy.

-There are similarities as both are:
+There are similarities between the documents as both are:

 - services contracts, based on works contracts

 - fairly easy to read, understand and use

 Regrettably both have room for improvement.
 Interestingly, although the Silver Book starts by mentioning mutual trust and fairness, it is MF/4 which has more equitable provisions (eg mutual termination).

 The commentary states that MF/4 is intended largely for investigative or advisory services and is not intended ‘for use where a consultant is required to lead, project manage or otherwise contribute to a complex multi-disciplined project, to provide design services to a construction contractor, or to perform the duties of a [CDM Co-ordinator].’

 MF/4 and its Commentary are free to download from the IET website.

 MF/4 is a very basic appointment.
 Some of the clauses are merely a reflection of the terms that would be implied by case law and represent the bare minimum the courts would impose eg variations (clause 4), competency (clause 5.1), and confidentiality (clause 12).